FAQs

 Feedback often occurs when the hearing aid is not properly positioned in your ear or if there is earwax buildup.
 Try adjusting the hearing aid in your ear or cleaning it.
 If the problem persists, it could be due to a poor fit or malfunctioning components, and you should consult an audiologist.

 Hearing aids with directional microphones are designed to focus on sounds from a specific direction.
 If your hearing aid is picking up too much background noise, try adjusting the settings to reduce the noise.
-Some hearing aids have a noise reduction feature that can help.
+Some hearing aids have a background noise reduction feature that can help.
 If the problem continues, a consultation with your audiologist may be necessary.

-Discomfort can be caused by a poor fit, earwax buildup, or irritation.
-Make sure the hearing aid is properly positioned.
-You may need to get a custom earmold or adjust the size of the ear tips.
-If the discomfort persists, speak with your hearing care professional to ensure the fit is correct.
+If your hearing aid feels uncomfortable, it could be due to a poor fit, earwax buildup, or irritation.
+Ensure proper positioning, consider a custom earmold, or adjust the ear tips.
+If discomfort persists, consult with your hearing care professional to check the fit.

-Intermittent issues may be caused by loose battery contacts, a faulty battery, or moisture buildup inside the hearing aid.
+Hearing aid often stop working issues may be caused by loose battery contacts, a faulty battery, or moisture buildup inside the hearing aid.
 Replace the battery, check the hearing aid for moisture (especially if you’ve been in humid environments), and clean it regularly.
 If the issue continues, have it inspected by a professional.

 Buzzing or static sounds can result from low battery or electronic interference.
 Replace the battery, clean the hearing aid, and ensure no moisture has entered the device.
 If the noise persists, consult your audiologist.
+Know More

 If sounds are too loud or soft, adjust your hearing aid’s environment settings, or ask your audiologist to fine tune them for your needs.
 Incorrect settings can cause discomfort in varying noise levels.
+Read More

 If your hearing aid keeps falling out, check the fit and try a different size ear tip.
 Ensure your ear canal is clear of wax.
 If the issue continues, ask your audiologist for a custom fitting.